survivejs/react-book/manuscript/07_implementing_dnd.md

 ## Setting Up React DnD

 As a first step, we'll need to connect React DnD with our project.
-We are going to use the HTML5 Drag and Drop based backend.
-There are specific backends for testing and [touch](https://github.com/yahoo/react-dnd-touch-backend).
+We are going to use the HTML5 Drag and Drop based back-end.
+There are specific back-ends for testing and [touch](https://github.com/yahoo/react-dnd-touch-backend).
 In order to set it up, we need to use the `DragDropContext` decorator and provide the back-end to it:

 **app/components/App.jsx**